tomrake/tomrake.github.io/_posts/2019-09-04-Build-A-CYGWIN-Environment-V03.md

 apt-cyg is a command line like cygwin updater given a package list and the install can is done.

 The navigation of the CYGWIN GUI to install a package list could be a very complex script.
 This put the entire process under our control.

+# Status of support methods

+- orchestation design, still in exploration or **hacking** phase.
+- GUI Install toolkit, about 70% hacked, javascript based.
+- GUI Install toolkit, GUI element extraction had been in (POC) proof of concept for weeks.
+- GUI Install toolki in LISP, about 10% hacked.
+- apt-cyg install is an alpha product.
+- docker, download and script install are 90% POC